solliancenet/microsoft-postgresql-developer-guide/09_CaseStudies/09_01_PostgreSQL_in_apps.md

 The Spotify infrastructure uses several technologies for storage: Cassandra, PostgreSQL and memcached.

-If the feature’s data needs to be partitioned, then the squad has to implement the sharding themselves in their services, however many services rely on Cassandra doing full replicas of data between sites.
+If the feature's data needs to be partitioned, then the squad has to implement the sharding themselves in their services, however many services rely on Cassandra doing full replicas of data between sites.
 Setting up a full storage cluster with replication and failover between sites is complicated so we are building infrastructure to setup and maintain multi site Cassandra or postgreSQL clusters as one unit.
 For people building apps on the Spotify API there will be a storage as a service option that will not require any setup of any clusters.
 The storage as a service option will be limited to a very simple key-value stores.

 ### International Space Station